mythril-forge/vanilla-spells/spells/level-4/blight.md

 ## Description
 Necromantic energy washes over a creature of your choice that you can see within range, draining moisture and vitality from it.
-The target must make a Constitution saving throw.
+The target must make a Constitution Saving Throw.
 The target takes `8d8` necrotic damage on a failed save, or half as much damage on a successful one.
 This spell has no effect on undead or constructs.